vega/vega/packages/vega-loader/README.md

 [load](#load) to ensure the URL is valid and to add additional protocol and hostname information, if needed.
 This method accepts the same *options* object accepted by [load](#load) and returns a Promise.
 If sanitization is successful, the Promise resolves to the final URL string.
-Otherwise it rejects if the *uri* is invalid or disallowed.
+The Promise rejects if the *uri* is invalid or disallowed.
 This method is over-writable for clients who wish to implement custom sanitization.

 If provided, the *options* argument will be combined with any default options passed to the [loader](#loader) constructor.
 In the case of identical property